 The “Bringing the Agreement Home” project provided an accessible analytical review of the Good Friday Agreement and subsequent related agreements, as well as a series of workshops and an “All-Island Conversation” to inform and engage community organisations on the island of Ireland about the provisions of the agreements and the institutions and bodies they created.

-There has been renewed interest in the 1998 Belfast/Good Friday Agreement (GFA) as we approach marking twenty years since it was endorsed by significant majorities in both jurisdictions on the island of Ireland.
-The GFA has become a core issue in the negotiations over the UK’s withdrawal from the EU, with all the main negotiating parties expressing their desire to avoid undermining it as a result of Brexit.
-Indeed, the directives guiding the European Commission’s approach to the negotiations state that “Nothing in the [Withdrawal] Agreement should undermine the objectives and commitments set out in the Good Friday Agreement IN ALL ITS PARTS and its related implementing agreements” (emphasis added).
+There was renewed interest in the 1998 Belfast/Good Friday Agreement (GFA) as it marked twenty years since of being endorsed by significant majorities in both jurisdictions on the island of Ireland.
+The GFA became a core issue in the negotiations over the UK’s withdrawal from the EU, with all the main negotiating parties expressing their desire to avoid undermining it as a result of Brexit.
+Indeed, the directives guiding the European Commission’s approach to the negotiations stated that “Nothing in the [Withdrawal] Agreement should undermine the objectives and commitments set out in the Good Friday Agreement IN ALL ITS PARTS and its related implementing agreements” (emphasis added).

-Community organisations taking part in this project’s workshops will be selected in order to achieve sufficient geographical spread (Armagh, Belfast, Coleraine, Cork, Derry, Dublin, Enniskillen, and Galway), representation from both of the main communities in Northern Ireland, representation from younger people, and with balanced gender representation (with at least 50% women).
+Community organisations that took part in this project’s workshops were selected in order to achieve sufficient geographical spread, representation from both of the main communities in Northern Ireland, representation from younger people, and with balanced gender representation (with at least 50% women).